yizhilll/yizhilll.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am currently a Computer Science PhD student funded by the University of Manchester, supervised by [Prof. Chenghua Lin](https://chenghualin.wordpress.com/).
+I am also a co-founder of the [Multimodal Art Projection (M-A-P)](https://m-a-p.ai) research community, which aims to drive open-source academia-level research to cutting-edge level as the industry.
+I've collaborated with [Dr. Jie Fu](https://bigaidream.github.io/) and had a lot fun.

+---
+#### Research

 My current research study involves post-training of LLMs and multi-modal alignment, and the research questions including:

 * How to build an effective and robust self-evolved framework for LLMs with data synthesis (maingly during post-trianing)?
 Deriving important sub questions: